ankschoubey/old-blog/_posts/2022-01-07-release-versioning.md

 | Links to Other Posts if Any | N    |
 | Tags Added                  | N    |
 | Released Publically         | N    |

-avoid knowledge silos!!

-Wiki

-Training Videos

-avoid knowledge silos!! from the start.
-No dependancy.
-Don't depend on others.
-Don't let others depend on you.
-Everyone should be empowerd.

-Spend time teaching.
-So that they'll be able to solve problems themselves.

-how to write a good user story

-Meeting structures

-What did I work on yesterday?
-What am I working on today?
-Any impediments I am facing?

-automate ourselves out of your job